One plant - several types of tea

 Second to water, tea is the most widely used beverage in the world, and with the meditative and health-giving benefits of tea, it experiences a true renaissance in the 21st century.
 But why are we fascinated time after time by the tea?
 Perhaps, because it has an ability to reflect both old and modern values that we are seeking to adapt in today’s life time.

 Like all other tropical goods, tea has experienced periods of great as well as less great demand.
-For some years the theen has been really popular, while the other year has stood in the shadow of other pleasurers.
+For some years tea has been really popular, while the other year has stood in the shadow of other pleasures.
 The history of tea is an exciting tale of dedicated monks, trading warriors and young British merchants who traveled with great ambitions.

 Many of the young tea-pioneers died early from tropical diseases; But those who survived witnessed the establishment of one of the world’s largest plantation industries.

-For the quality teas, only the top fledged, jade-green top shots are picked.
-Two leaves and a bud: the middle top shot and the two side leaves.
+For the quality teas, only the top jade-green buds are picked.
+Two leaves and a bud: the middle top bud and the two side leaves.

 After drying, the soft leaves are cut into pieces in a roller machine.
 During this process, the leaf cells are crushed and release juices and enzymes that give the characteristic “black tea” flavour.
 Crushing takes place in a rotating roller machine, where the leaves are lightly squeezed between two plates for a uniform structure.
 The leaves are still moist and green, but through this process they get the desired size and shape.

-By fermentation, the crushed leaves are spread out on large tables in a room with controlled temperature and humidity.
+By oxidation, the crushed leaves are spread out on large tables in a room with controlled temperature and humidity.
 When the cell juices of the leaves and enzymes associated with the crushed leaves come into contact with oxygen, the color of the tea leaves, taste and scent changes.
-Although they say that the tea ferments, this is not a process in which bacteria start the fermentation process.
+Although it has been said before that the tea ferments, this is not a process in which bacteria start the fermentation process.
 In fact, it is an oxygenation process, or oxidation process, in which the leaf’s own organic microorganisms set the process in motion.
-The fermentation lasts about three to five hours and is important for the final taste of the tea.
+The oxidation lasts about three to five hours and is important for the final taste of the tea.